gllmflndn/whisper.m/README.md

 ```

 Pre-trained models will be downloaded automatically from [Hugging Face](https://huggingface.co/datasets/ggerganov/whisper.cpp) when needed and stored in a `models` directory.

+Another example to record audio data and run `whisper.m`:

 ```matlab
 Fs = 16000;